-Observations naturally lead to a question — “well, why do cats eat meat?” — and our attempt of answering this will first require looking at available data.
+Observations naturally lead to a question — “well, why do cats eat meat?” — and our attempt at answering this will first require looking at available data.
 This can come from your own previous observations, other scientists’ papers, and so on.
 So let’s say that while reading up on your cat’s culinary preferences, all you found was that “cats don’t eat spinach.”
 Previous experience with your pet also tells you that “cats like to drink milk.”
-But beyond that, not a word.
+Beyond that, not a word.

 That didn’t answer your question, so you’re now in uncharted waters and an idea is forming in your mind — “cats only eat red and white food, since meat is red and milk is white.”
 That’s your hypothesis.
 It’s important to keep this hypothesis falsifiable, meaning there is a possible negative answer, so you can test it and see how it fares against reality.

-We predict that our cat will eat fresh tomatoes (because they’re red) and some flour (because it’s white), but it will never eat cat-food (since it’s.. brownish?) or butter (which is yellow.)
-That prediction is easily verifiable: you offer your cat the four foods and lo and behold, the tomatoes and flour are left untouched while the cat food is all gone and the butter seems nibbled on — the experiment’s results conflict with your hypothesis.
+We predict that our cat will eat fresh tomatoes — because they’re red — and some flour — because it’s white — but it will never eat cat-food — since it’s… brownish — or butter (which is yellow).
+That prediction is easily verifiable.
+Offer your cat the four foods and lo and behold, the tomatoes and flour are left untouched while the cat food is all gone and the butter seems nibbled on — the experiment’s results conflict with your hypothesis.
 Based on the new data, you can alter the hypothesis, create new predictions based on that, and re-take the test.
 Or you may have to reject it altogether.

-To keep your work as spotless as possible, try to design your experiments in such a way as to contain a dependent variable (which stays constant) and an independent variable (which changes), so you can compare and isolate their effects.
+To keep your work as spotless as possible, try to design your experiments in such a way as to contain a dependent variable — which stays constant — and an independent variable (which changes), so you can compare and isolate their effects.
 In the same way, try to use a control and an experimental group for comparison.
 Use both inductive and deductive reasoning to work on your hypothesis.
 Finally, when testing it, go for the falsifying experiment if you can.
-If your hypothesis holds true in a more risky experiment, it will do much more to confirm it that a slew of low-risk ones.
+If your hypothesis holds true in a riskier experiment, it will do much more to confirm it that a slew of low-risk ones.

 Although the scientific method aims at taking chance and bias out of the pursuit of knowledge, these can never be entirely eliminated — maybe one cat out there actually likes flour and tomatoes.
-So keep in mind that a single positive result doesn’t prove a hypothesis right, and one negative result doesn’t make it wrong.
-It’s all a matter of confidence.
-And there are several degrees of confidence.
+Keep in mind that a single positive result doesn’t prove a hypothesis right, and one negative result doesn’t make it wrong.
+It’s all a matter of confidence and there are several degrees of confidence.